I think most cat lovers sense the meaning of “feline soul mate” right away, but these feelings come from a wordless place.

 He was emaciated and had to have a graft on his neck where skin had been worn away as he tried to unhook his collar from the bush.
 That was heartbreaking, and yet darned if he didn’t recover quickly and live more than a dozen more healthy years with us!

 I don’t think we are limited to just one feline soul mate.
 I suspect that each time we allow a new cat to pick us (assuming we feel quite drawn to them too), they end up being a soul mate.
 Animals have a sense of who they belong with—follow their lead and you’ll be glad you did.

-To keep in touch, sign up here for my blog updates.
+To keep in touch, subscribe for my updates.